-- Step 3: Run a Pearson's chi-square test to determine whether to reject the null hypothesis. - Null Hypothesis (H_0): $\eta_1 = ... = \eta_k$ - Alternative Hypothesis (H_a): at least one of the medians is different from the others. - If χ^2{calc} is greater than χ^2{crit} , we reject the null hypothesis and claim that at least one median is different from the others. - If χ^2{calc} is smaller than χ^2{crit} , we fail to reject the null hypothesis and claim that the medians of k populations are not statistically different.
+- Step 3: Run a Pearson's chi-square test to determine whether to reject the null hypothesis. - Null Hypothesis (H_0) : $\eta_1 = ... = \eta_k$ - Alternative Hypothesis (H_a): at least one of the medians is different from the others. - If χ^2{calc} is greater than χ^2{crit} , we reject the null hypothesis and claim that at least one median is different from the others. - If χ^2{calc} is smaller than χ^2{crit} , we fail to reject the null hypothesis and claim that the medians of k populations are not statistically different.

-- Case Study: We are interested in comparing the customer satisfaction among three types of customers using nonparametric (i.e. distributionfee) hypothesis test: Mood's median test. - Data File: "Median Test" tab in "Sample Data.xlsx"
+- Case study: We are interested in comparing customer satisfaction among three types of customers using a nonparametric (i.e., distribution-free) hypothesis test: Mood's median test. - Data File: "Median Test.jmp"